NRLMMD-GEOIPS/geoips/docs/source/userguide/plugin_development/product.rst

         --minimum_coverage 0 \
         --sector_list global

 Change the code above to the code listed below.
-Note that the '--compare_path' line has been removed.
+Note that the ``--compare_path`` line has been removed.
 As shown below, we define which procflow we want to use, which reader, what product will be displayed, how to output it, which filename formatter will be used, the minimum coverage needed to create an output (% based), as well as the sector used to